sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 = 1.42.4  =
 *Release date - 23.04.2024*

-* Tweak: Enabled Enhanced Conversions also for GA4.
 * Tweak: Added Virginia to the US states for the explicit consent management.
 * Tweak: On first load CookieYes sets the categories with no values, just empty strings.
 Not "yes" or "no" like in all subsequent loads.
 This update handles this case.
 * Tweak: Added a backwards compatibility process for website visitors that have saved a consent status before the latest update.